victorliu-sq/PaperWriting/FlashSMP.md

 ### Unused

+Both `RankMatrixW` and the `Next` array exhibit a direct mapping between entries in the preference lists and the corresponding rank matrices.
+This observation underscores the potential for optimizing memory access patterns by leveraging the inherent structure of the GS algorithm.

+Specifically, we need to understand the one-to-one correspondence between entries in the preference list of men and entries in the rank matrix of women, and vice versa.

+The first one-to-one correspondence is between the men's preference list (`PrefListM`) and the women's rank matrix (`RankMatrixW`).

+This rank is crucial for deciding whether the woman will accept or reject the proposal based on her current partner's rank.

 Even if  the irregular access patterns of the Rank Matrix can significantly impact overall performance due to frequent cache misses, the preference lists of men are accessed sequentially because each man makes proposals from his highest preference to his lowest.